jlarellanoh/jlarellanoh.github.io/dates_times/How-to-deal-with-Dates-and-Times-in-R.md

 in the documentation as “Century (00–99): the integer part of the year divided by 100.”.
 I warned you!

-Additionally, there are a set of methods to assist on this matter,
+Additionally, there is a set of methods to assist on this matter,
 namely:

 ``` r